Steve Ballmer: Google

-At some point in the conversation Mr. Ballmer said: "Just tell me it's not Google."
-I told him it was Google.
-At that point, Mr. Ballmer picked up a chair and threw it across the room hitting a table in his office.
-Mr. Ballmer then said: "Fucking Eric Schmidt is a fucking pussy.
-I'm going to fucking bury that guy, I have done it before, and I will do it again.
-I'm going to fucking kill Google."

-Ballmer then resumed attempting to persuade Lucovsky to stay at Microsoft.
 Ballmer has described Lucovsky's account of the incident as a "gross exaggeration of what actually took place".

 During the 2011 Web 2.0 Summit in San Francisco, he said: "You don't need to be a computer scientist to use a Windows Phone and you do to use an Android phone ...
 It is hard for me to be excited about the Android phones."

 In 2013, Ballmer said that Google was a "monopoly" that should be pressured from market competition authorities.

 Sports

 On March 6, 2008, Seattle mayor Greg Nickels announced that a local ownership group involving Ballmer made a "game-changing" commitment to invest $150 million in cash toward a proposed $300 million renovation of KeyArena and were ready to purchase the Seattle SuperSonics from the Professional Basketball Club LLC in order to keep the team in Seattle.
 However, this initiative failed, and the SuperSonics relocated to Oklahoma City, Oklahoma, where they now play as the Oklahoma City Thunder.

 In June 2012, Ballmer was an investor in Chris R. Hansen's proposal to build a new arena in the SoDo neighborhood of Seattle and bring the SuperSonics back to Seattle.
 On January 9, 2013, Ballmer and Hansen led a group of investors in an attempt to purchase the Sacramento Kings from the Maloof family and relocate them to Seattle for an estimated $650 million.
 However, this attempt also fell through.

 Following the Donald Sterling scandal in May 2014, Ballmer was the highest bidder in an attempt to purchase the Los Angeles Clippers for a reported price of $2 billion, which was then the second-highest bid for a sports franchise in North American sports history (after the $2.15 billion sale of the Los Angeles Dodgers in 2012).
 After a California court confirmed the authority of Shelly Sterling to sell the team, it was announced on August 12, 2014, that Ballmer would become the Los Angeles Clippers owner.

 In March 2020, Ballmer agreed to buy The Forum in Inglewood, California.
 The purchase would allow him to build Intuit Dome in the nearby area since plans for a new Clippers' arena were opposed by the former owners of The Forum.